ology/techn.ology.net/blog/2022/01/09/an-image-collage-of-cpan-authors/index.markdown

     my @authors;   # Bucket for all authors my @displayed; # Bucket for displayed authors

+This defines the number of avatars per $side.
+This means that number squared will be the total number of avatars displayed ($max).
+The $start variable is the place to start creating the collage.
+This can be either an index number (of the sorted author names), an auth name, or "-1" meaning "display a random selection."
+The $path is the directory where the collage will be created.

 Now we get to the actual functionality of the program:

     $path = Mojo::File->new($path);